VegaL101/AWS-EC2-instance-deployment-/README.md

 ##

 We then need to move this folder into the document root of apache.
 So we type: sudo mv wordpress/ /var/www/html/ <br>
-which should move it and to verify it did so correctly we type: cd /varwww/html/
+which should move it.
+To verify it did so correctly we type: cd /varwww/html/

 ![move wordpress to root of apache](https://github.com/user-attachments/assets/ace29919-7d4b-400f-b944-2576b6f5e8d3)